RonIsakov/RonIsakov/README.md

 - [Icy tower - Rapunzel style](https://github.com/RonIsakov/Rapunzel-_icy_tower) A browser-based platformer game inspired by Icy Tower, built with JavaScript, HTML5 Canvas, and CSS.
 Jump between platforms, avoid enemies, and collect items to achieve the highest score!
 [A short video explaining the project](https://drive.google.com/file/d/1X9dtGl5wVnmnufk-g4SjoBuvl5UeARAo/view?usp=sharing)

-## professional experience - **AI agent developer Intern**
-- Collaborate with the Data team to design and develop LLM agents that automate analyst workflows.
-- I implement LLM decision logic and multi-agent orchestration in Python with LangChain and LangGraph on Azure AI Foundry integrate with internal APIs and databases.

-## Military service Team leader – Yahalom 2019-2023
-- **Led a bomb-disposal team in Yahalom**, operating drones, robots, and classified EOD tech in combat conditions.
-- As an NCO I excelled in teamwork and communication, effectively coordinating with R&D teams, intelligence units, and field personnel to ensure mission success.

-##  Education

-- **Reichman University** – B.Sc. in Computer Science (2023–Present)

 ##  Volunteering